Unbounded Largest Eigenvalue of Large Sample Covariance Matrices: Asymptotics, Fluctuations and Applications: Proofs of Proposition and Theorem

 Using the definition of $\tGamma_N$, the tightness of ($\mu^{\Gamma_N}$) and the fact that $\lmax(\Gamma_N)\to\infty$, we immediatly deduce the following properties for $\Tilde \Gamma_N$:

 In particular, the spectral norm of $\tGamma_N$ is bounded and many classical results, for instance those of Bai and Silverstein \cite{silverstein1995strong, bai1998no} can be applied to $\tS_N$.
-Considering this fact, we state and prove below Theorems \ref{th:main_asympt_bis} and \ref{th:main_fluct_bis} which are the counterparts of Theorems \ref{th:main_asympt} and \ref{th:main_fluct}.
+Considering this fact, we state and prove below Proposition \ref{prop:main_asympt_bis} and Theorem \ref{th:main_fluct_bis} which are the counterparts of Proposition \ref{prop:main_asympt} and Theorem \ref{th:main_fluct}.

 \begin{enumerate}[leftmargin=*, label={\bf A2(b)}] \item Given a sequence of $N\times N$ positive semidefinite deterministic matrices $\Gamma_N$, the following properties hold: